Dubai Marina Real Estate: Apartments for Sale, Rent & Investment Opportunities

 Views control pricing dramatically.
 Marina basin views command premiums over road-facing units even in identical floorplans.
 Developer reputation affects resale speed and rental demand.
 Emaar and Select Group properties almost always move faster.

 Service charges vary enormously between buildings: clarify exact monthly costs upfront.
 Traffic patterns differ by tower.
 Weekends and peak tourist seasons see significant congestion.
 Floor height impacts pricing more than most expect.
-Storage runs limited compared to suburban developments.
+Storage runs are limited compared to suburban developments.
 Parking allocation: one space for studios and one-bedrooms, two spaces for larger properties.

 The new Beachfront exit will relieve pressure on certain clusters as infrastructure continues improving.